 |

-The Blue Jays have had success at the Rogers Centre, winning the 1992 and 1993 World Series.
-They also attracted four million fans a season during this time.
-With its roof open on a sunny afternoon and its location in downtown Toronto alongside the CN Tower, the Rogers Centre is a great place to spend an afternoon watching baseball.
+The Blue Jays have enjoyed significant success at the Rogers Centre, including back-to-back World Series championships in 1992 and 1993.
+During this period, the team drew over four million fans per season.
+With its retractable roof open on a sunny afternoon and its prime downtown location adjacent to the CN Tower, the Rogers Centre remains one of the most unique and enjoyable venues to watch baseball.

 Rogers Centre Pictures